Moroccans in Norway

 Moroccans in Norway are citizens and residents of Norway who are of Moroccan descent.
+It is one of the smaller immigrant groups in Norway.

 Demographics

 According to Statistics Norway, as of 2017, there are a total 5,796 persons of Moroccan origin living in Norway.
 Of those, 4,159 individuals were born in Norway to immigrant parents.

 Socioeconomics

 According to Statistics Norway, as of 2012-2014, the percentage of Morocco-born immigrants in Norway with a persistently low income averaged out at 32.4%.
 This proportion has also steadily declined the longer that the individuals have resided in Norway, with percentages of 50% among 3 year Morocco-born residents, 33.4% among 4-9 year residents, and 31.5% among residents of 10 years or longer.
 This was relative to immigrant averages of 26.3% overall, 50.3% among 3 year residents, 28.5% among 4-9 year residents, and 20.2% among residents of 10 years or more.
 As of 2014, around 38% of Morocco-born immigrants have a persistently low income, with individuals born in Norway to Moroccan immigrants having a smaller low income percentage of approximately 22%.